 The most important role of the control in the observation phase is to suppress the displacement noise lower than the requirement at 10 Hz, keeping the requirements on the RMS.
-The servo filters shown in the previous subsection are also used in the observation phase.
+The servo filters shown in this section are also used in the observation phase.
 After the lock-acquisition phase, only the optical lever is to be changed into the wave front sensor (WFS) to reduce the noise level at the target gravitational wave band.
-Here it supposes that the WFS noise has flat noise of 10^{-12} rad/ $\sqrt{\text{Hz}}$ rad in frequency domain.

-Since the BF-LVDTs and IM-OSEMs have large sensor noises, the control by these sensors have to be opened in the observation phase if lower noise coupling at above 10 Hz is needed.
+Since the BF-LVDTs and IM-OSEMs have large sensor noises, the control by these sensors are wanted to opened in the observation phase if lower noise coupling at above 10 Hz is needed.
 However, the loops for horizontal and angular DoFs by BF-LVDTs are not possible to open them in the type-Bp SAS control system.
-This is because the resonant modes which have large contribution to the RMS are the main pendulum motion at 0.45 Hz, which are the mode #6, #7 shown in appendix A, and they have to be damped with the controls by using BF-LVDTs.
-In addition, the active controls for vertical DoF by BF-LVDTs and OSEMs induce the vertical resonance of the test mass at 11 Hz, and this vibration causes the violation of the displacement requirement, as shown in figure 6.36.
+This is because the resonant modes which have large contribution to the RMS are the main pendulum motion at 0.45 Hz, which are the mode #6, #7 shown in appendix A, and they are to be damped with the controls by using BF-LVDTs.
+In addition, the active controls for vertical DoF by BF-LVDTs and OSEMs induce the vertical resonance of the test mass at 11 Hz, and this vibration causes the violation of the displacement requirement, as shown in figure 6.23.
 Thus the vertical controls by them are to be opened in this phase.